 A high copper level induces stress, anxiety, and fears.
 When a stressor happens that brings up some past emotional pain, cortisol is triggered to help us do whatever is necessary to avoid that pain again.
 With proper rationalizing, we are able to tell which current 'dangers' are real, and which aren't (most aren't - our current fear is almost always a reflection of some past programming projected on to some future event that hasn't even happened).
 Under normal conditions, oxytocin steps in to regulate these bad feelings while the (neo)cortex part of our brain rationalizes that the triggered fear or anxiety is not real...and we get back to life as normal without over-reacting.
 This isn't the case however when copper levels become high (or during detox) - fears from the past are brought to the surface, and the neocortex is weakened and the brain's ability to determine if the fear is real or not is compromised.
 The natural response may then be to run away from whatever or whoever even innocently triggered that past emotional pain.

 As copper builds up higher and higher, the adrenals get weaker and cortisol production then slows.
-When cortisol production is low, especially near adrenal burnout, you are 'constantly going into hypoglycemia, which can result in depression, irritability, mood swings, poor concentration, poor memory, dizziness, fatigue, sleepiness and many more unpleasant effects.'(*) Subsequently, when adrenal function is jump-started through an aggressive detox protocol, cortisol production once again rises.
+When cortisol production is low, especially near adrenal burnout, you are 'constantly going into hypoglycemia, which can result in depression, irritability, mood swings, poor concentration, poor memory, dizziness, fatigue, sleepiness and many more unpleasant effects.'(*) Also keep in mind that as the body approaches adrenal burnout while facing hypoglycemia, it increases adrenalin in an attempt to correct the hypoglycemia.
+Adrenalin is an anxiety and panic hormone, and the reactions of anxiety and panic can amplify then when copper is mobilized and enters the bloodstream (ie: through detox).
+Subsequently, when adrenal function is jump-started through an aggressive detox protocol, cortisol production once again rises.
 In addition to the diminished feelings of romantic 'love' and compassion brought on by the calcium shell and neocortex, the newly heightened cortisol level kills memories and emotions even further, all of which can profoundly lead to relationship issues and emotional changes.

 Oxytocin, known as the 'love hormone' or 'cuddle hormone' is important for behaviours including sexual arousal, recognition, trust, and bonding.
-As stress goes up (internally caused by rising copper (and other toxins) and weakening adrenals), combined with external stressors, our bodies in time become more and more oxytocin deficient.
-This means that as copper toxicity builds and the adrenals become exhausted, oxytocin levels generally drop, and the sexual arousal, recognition, trust and bonding that once existed between partners can become diminished.
+As stress goes up (internally caused by rising copper (and other toxins), along with weakening of the adrenals and increasing amounts of bio-unavailable copper, our bodies in time become more and more oxytocin deficient.
+In other words, as copper toxicity builds up and the adrenals become exhausted, oxytocin levels generally drop, and the sexual arousal, recognition, trust and bonding that once existed between partners can become diminished.
 Symptoms of oxytocin deficiency can include generalized depression, heightened anxiety, social isolation, mistrust, resistance to intimacy affection and relationships, phobias, panic attacks, and sleep difficulties to name a few.
 Meanwhile, other neurotransmitters also come into play…

 "It is well understood that neurotransmitters play a role in psychiatric conditions... when copper is elevated, dopamine levels decrease and norepinephrine levels rise.
 Having these neurotransmitters out of balance can result in a whole range of problems including anxiety, panic, paranoid schizophrenia, bipolar disorder, depression, ADHD, and autism."